polca/premise/docs/introduction.rst

 *Strengths:*

-* Good coverage in electricity (43), fuels (24), and heat (30).
+* Good coverage in electricity (43), fuels (24), and heat (34).
 * Strong representation of cement-related mappings (26), alongside steel (14).
 * Includes biomass (3) and carbon dioxide removal pathways (7).

 *Limitations:*

 * No transport-sector mappings are currently available (bus, passenger cars, rail, road, sea freight, and two-wheelers).
-* Coverage is lower than IMAGE, REMIND(-EU), and TIAM-UCL in several sectors, with 151 mapped variables in total.
+* Coverage is lower than IMAGE, REMIND(-EU), and TIAM-UCL in several sectors, with 155 mapped variables in total.

+Heat variable counts include the raw IAM variables used by sums and residual expressions.
+They do not imply equal layer coverage: see :doc:`heat` for the buildings, industrial, and secondary-supply breakdown and the behavior used when a layer is absent.

 Choosing the right scenario
 ---------------------------